Trump's Asia trip: Stops in Japan, China and beyond

 China

+"Melania and I look forward to being with President Xi & Madame Peng Liyuan in China in two weeks for what will hopefully be a historic trip!"
+Trump tweeted ahead of his visit.

-The president is going to Beijing Nov.
-8 for meetings with Chinese President Xi Jinping and other events, the White House said.
+The president arrived in Beijiing on Wednesday.
+The White House has said that Trump's time in China would include meetings with Chinese President Xi Jinping and other events.

+The president and first lady Melania Trump were greeted at the airport by dozens of children who waved U.S. and Chinese flags and jumped up and down.

+The couple sipped tea with Xi and his wife, Peng Liyuan, and received a private tour of the historic Forbidden City, Beijing's ancient imperial palace.
+Young opera students performed for them before dinner.

+On Twitter later, Trump wrote: "On behalf of @FLOTUS Melania and I, THANK YOU for an unforgettable afternoon and evening at the Forbidden City in Beijing, President Xi and Madame Peng Liyuan."

+In another tweet, Trump said, "Looking forward to a full day of meetings with President Xi and our delegations tomorrow.
+THANK YOU for the beautiful welcome China! @FLOTUS Melania and I will never forget it!"

 Trump previously hosted Xi at Mar-a-Lago.
-Trump will likely speak with Xi about North Korea, as well as the U.S. trade deficit with China, during his time abroad.
+During his trip, Trump will likely speak with Xi about North Korea, as well as the U.S. trade deficit with China.

-"Melania and I look forward to being with President Xi & Madame Peng Liyuan in China in two weeks for what will hopefully be a historic trip!"
-Trump tweeted last month.

 Vietnam